Skip to main content

 2-Step Verification

-Updated over 6 months ago
+Updated over 3 weeks ago

 About 2-Step Verification

 2-Step Verification is a standard mechanism for securing access to vital systems.
-You can secure your Twitter account, your blog, and of course PayPal and your online banking with your phone.
+You can secure your social media account, your blog, and of course PayPal and your online banking with your phone.
 Even if a hacker steals your password, they won’t be able to log in from their computers, because each new device requires access to the SMS token.

 End user screens

 Here’s what it looks like to a user who just had 2-Step Verification enabled (either by HR, or by themselves).
 After entering the regular username and password, the user is prompted to enter a mobile phone number.
-One thing to note – a user will have to logout first to see the message below.
+One thing to note: A user will have to log out first to see the message below.

 Once entered, the next screen asks for a mobile token, which will be delivered via SMS.
 Once entered, the user is logged in.
 The device is now remembered, so the user doesn’t need to enter the code again for 30 days.